 Matthew Tirrell is the dean of the Pritzker School of Molecular Engineering at The University of Chicago.
 His personal research specializes in the manipulation and measurement of polymer surface properties.
 Tirrell’s work has provided new insight into phenomena such as adhesion, friction, and biocompatibility, and contributed to the development of new materials based on self-assembly of synthetic and bio-inspired materials.

-Tirrell received his B.S. in chemical engineering from Northwestern University and his Ph.D. in polymer science and engineering from the University of Massachusetts.
-He has received many honors, including the Polymer Physics Prize of the American Physical Society and election to the National Academy of Engineering and the American Academy of Arts and Sciences.
+Tirrell received his BS in chemical engineering from Northwestern University and his PhD in polymer science and engineering from the University of Massachusetts.
+He has received many honors, including the Polymer Physics Prize of the American Physical Society and election to the National Academy of Science, National Academy of Engineering, and the American Academy of Arts and Sciences.

 - U.S. Department of Energy Renews Midwest Integrated Center for Computational Materials

 June 27, 2019